zumikiti/in-60-seconds/README.md

 While this short tutorial only introduces you to a small number of GitPitch features - *the tip of the proverbial GitPitch feature iceberg* - we hope what you have seen so far has made you eager to learn more.
-You can jump straight back into the *GitPitch Docs*, click [here](https://gitpitch.com/docs/getting-started/tutorial).
+You can jump straight back into the *GitPitch Docs* [here](https://gitpitch.com/docs/getting-started/tutorial).